Skip to main content

 Even if there is property damage, you can argue that the landlord has not suffered financial loss because:

-• The carpet has no financial value as its age means it has fully depreciated according to the ATO’s rental properties depreciation guide
+• The carpet has no financial value as its age means it has fully depreciated according to the Australian Taxation Office’s (ATO’s) depreciation guide for rental properties

 • They have not spent any money changing the carpet